aschebell/DS4002-Project2/README.md

     DATA-->baby-names-state.csv;
     baby-names-state.csv-->UnisexNameData.csv;
     UnisexNameData.csv-->DataAppendix&References;
-    OUTPUT-->Total # of Babies born each year with a top 10 unisex name from 2020 by sex.png;
+    OUTPUT-->Total Number of Babies born each year with a top 10 unisex name from 2020 by sex.png;
     Total # of Babies born each year with a top 10 unisex name from 2020 by sex.png-->Total # of Babies born each year with a top 10 unisex name from 2020 by sex.png;
     Total # of Babies born each year with a top 10 unisex name from 2020 by sex.png-->Total Number of Babies born by name each year from 1910-2020 with a top 10 unisex name from 2020.png;
     Total Number of Babies born by name each year from 1910-2020 with a top 10 unisex name from 2020.png-->Total Number of Babies born each year from 1910 to 2020 and their sex.png;